Abdulazeez1010/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The eleventh script sets the mode of the file hello to the same as olleh's The twelfth script adds execute permission to all subdirectories of the current directory for the owner, group owner and all others, and regular files are not changed
-The thirteenth script creats a directory with the given permission
+The thirteenth script creats a directory with the given permission The fourteenth script changes the group owner of the file hello to school